Water Safety

 Between 2016 to 2020, 20 drownings occured in the home environment with ten child under the age of five drowning in home pools, one of these being an inflatable pool.

 Children under the age of 5 are the most at risk, with European and Māori tamariki making up most of the drowning deaths.
-Drowning is undortunately the leading cause of death of New Zealander's under the age of 5.
+Drowning is unfortunately the leading cause of death of New Zealander's under the age of 5.

 The good news is that drowning from home pools is preventable through the use of fencing, and active supervision.

-Temporary Pools
+Pool Fencing and Temporary Pools

 All residential pools that can hold 40cm (400mm) or more of water require a physical barrier to restrict access to unsupervised children, this includes temporary pools.